 The same is true when you’re shooting in portrait.
 Don’t allow your left arm to separate from your right.

-You’ll notice that the second photo is still wrong though because the second hand isn’t being used to correctly support the camera.
-By placing the left hand under the lens of the camera, you’re spreading out the task of stabilizing the camera, and keeping any stray fingers away from the end of the lens.
+You’ll notice that the second photo is still wrong though.
+The second hand isn’t being used to correctly support the camera.
+By placing the left hand under the lens, you’re spreading out the task of stabilizing the camera and keeping any stray fingers away from the end of the lens.

 - Keep your elbows together, against your chest